Der-Floh/Starbot/README.md

 # Starbot
-A Discordbot to automatically read and save the I.Rule suggestions made in the StarBox server
+A Discordbot for the Starbox server to manage suggestions and support the community with many useful functions

 ## Current functions of Starbot: